-Activities Responsible entity Target group Start date Completion date Budget (US \$) Milestones Expected outputs A.1.1 Coordination with Government representatives NOU with the support of UNIDO.
-Related ministries and legislators October 2018 November 2018 5,000 One meeting with ministries' representatives and legislators conducted Roles and tasks for the ratification of the amendment distributed among relevant stakeholders A.1.2 Supporting national ratification instruments NOU with the support of UNIDO Legislators Ministries involved in KA implementati on October 2018 November 2018 5,000 Supporting documents prepared and distributed among ministries and legislators Legislators have all necessary documents and knowledge for the vote on the amendment's ratification A.1.3 Awareness raising of stakeholder on HFC phase- down and energy efficiency improvement options NOU, local consultant with the support of UNIDO.
-Ministries and public and private sectors involved Stakeholders November 2018 December 2018 10,000 National Workshop Stakeholders informed and awareness on KA and documents distributed Total co ost USD • 20,000
+Activities Responsible entity Target group Start date Completion date Budget (US \$) Milestones Expected outputs A.1.1 .1 Coordination with Government representatives NOU with the support of UNIDO.
+Related ministries and legislators October 2018 November 2018 5,000 One meeting with ministries' representatives and legislators conducted Roles and tasks for the ratification of the amendment distributed among relevant stakeholders A.1.2 2 Supporting national ratification instruments NOU with support of UNIDO Legislators Ministries involved in KA implementati on October 2018 November 2018 5,000 Supporting documents prepared and distributed among ministries and legislators Legislators have all necessary documents and knowledge for the vote on the amendment's ratification stakeholder on HFC phase- down and energy efficiency the NOU, local consultant with the support of UNIDO.
+Ministries and public and private sectors involved Stakeholders November 2018 December 2018 10,000 National Workshop Stakeholders informed and awareness on KA and documents distributed Total co ost USD 20,000